 Our Ethical Trading Policy and Ethical Trading Code guide our approach to monitoring, managing and mitigating human rights risk in our supply chain.
 All suppliers are required to comply with our Ethical Trading code, which is included in our Supplier Standard Terms & Conditions of Purchase.
 We also have additional policies to manage specific areas of risk such as child labour and the management of homeworkers.

 So that everyone understands how they can support our human rights ambitions, we provide regular training for key functions such as Buying and Technical.
-We also make sure that our colleagues are aware of the risks that could impact their roles, and recently delivered bespoke training on modern slavery and labour exploitation to over 10,000 workers in our Manufacturing and Logistics divisions.
+We also make sure that our colleagues are aware of the risks that could affect them.
+Since 2020, we have delivered bespoke training on modern slavery and labour exploitation to over 15,000 workers in our Manufacturing and Logistics divisions.